 Those who find a deep satisfaction in hours upon hours of sitting behind the wheel often cross the border and venture into Canada.
 With all that being said, Portland is an excellent start destination for nature-infused day trips and incredible urban weekend getaways.

 In the rundown below, I’ve included some of the places we visited in Oregon and Washington.
 Some destinations are still on our Portland-day-trip list.
-Earlier these places slipped off from our road-trip itineraries due to the unpredictable deeds of northern weather.
+Earlier these places slipped off from our road-trip itineraries due to the unpredictable deeds of the northern weather.

 The 10+ Irresistible Day Trips and Weekend Getaways from Portland, Oregon